 A true triathlon racing shoe, the TR9 is designed for professionals.
 They offer a rigid and lightweight carbon sole, stabilizing heel cup for optimal positioning and power transfer, and a breathable mesh and water-resistant upper for exceptional ventilation and quick drying.

 Extremely lightweight and as stiff as they come, you can find the Shimano TR9 for $275 (or less).

 Go with something a bit more low profile with the Transiro Infinito R3’s from Fizik.
 Delivering professional-grade performance with a minimalist design, these triathlon cycling shoes look great and feel even greater.

 Built with a full carbon sole, the Transiro Infinito R3 tri shoes are highly stiff and lightweight, optimized for power transfer and responsivity.
 This unique triathlon bike shoe design uses a combination of a primary strap and BOA® Fit System around the ball of the foot.

-You can find the Fizik Transiro Infinito R3 for around $299 on Amazon.
+You can find the Fizik Transiro Infinito R3 for around $299.

-The S-Works EXOS cycling shoes can be found for $349 (sometimes less) at Backcountry.
+The S-Works EXOS cycling shoes can be found for $349 (sometimes less).